Trans-exclusionary radical feminism: Trans-exclusionary radical feminism

 Trans-inclusive radical feminist blogger Viv Smythe has been credited with popularizing the term "trans-exclusionary radical feminism" in 2008 as an online shorthand.
 It was used to describe a minority of feminists who espouse sentiments that other feminists consider transphobic, including the rejection of the mainstream feminist view that trans women are women, opposition to transgender rights, and the exclusion of trans women in women's spaces and organizations.
 Smythe has also been credited with having coined the acronym "TERF", due to a blog post she wrote reacting to the Michigan Womyn's Music Festival's policy of denying admittance to trans women.
 Though it was created as a deliberately neutral descriptor, "TERF" is now often considered derogatory or dismissive, but may also be used as a self-description.

 Serena Bassi and Greta LaFleur write that "the argument by trans-exclusionary radical feminists that the term TERF (an acronym for 'trans-exclusionary radical feminist') is a 'slur'— rather than a description of a particular approach to politics—leans on a 'politics of injury' that distances itself from the real and very harmful work trans-exclusionary radical feminism is doing in the world."
 Cristan Williams writes in The SAGE Encyclopedia of Trans Studies that "the term has been rhetorically helpful in distinguishing TERF activism from the long-term radical feminist community members who are inclusive of trans women" and that the TERF label is useful, as terms like bigot are, in drawing a sharp distinction between core feminist views and exclusionary beliefs that many feminists find harmful.

 Gender-critical feminism

 Since the 2010s, there has been a shift among proponents from 'TERF' to 'gender critical feminism', which reflects a shift towards language that obscures their trans-exclusionary focus.
 Proponents have claimed that despite its neutral origin, the term in practice had been used to "denigrate women's ideas".
-Because advocates of gender-critical feminism advocate the exclusion of trans women from women's spaces, some academics have argued that this shift in language constitutes a problematic rebranding.
-This change in self-description was accompanied by other shifts in rhetoric, such as "anti-trans" becoming "pro-women" and "trans-exclusion" becoming the protection of "sex-based rights", aimed at cultivating mainstream support by creating a veneer of moderacy.
+Because advocates of trans-exclusionary radical feminism advocate the exclusion of trans women from women's spaces, some academics have argued that this shift in language constitutes a problematic rebranding.
+This change in self-description was accompanied by other shifts in rhetoric, such as "anti-trans" becoming "pro-women" and "trans-exclusion" becoming the protection of "sex-based rights", aimed at cultivating mainstream support by appearing moderate to outsiders.